joecerniglia/climatechange/README.md

 The dataset has one daily average observation for the first of each month, so certain extreme weather events may be missing.
 The intent of the graph is to show long-term trends, not short-term events.

-The orange line is the average monthly reading for the first 50 years of record-keeping for the given city.
+The orange line is the average monthly reading for the first 50 years of record-keeping for the given city or state.

 When looking at the thick blue band in the middle of each graph, bear in mind that this is a cluster of values tending toward the average </br>
 monthly climate over a given year.
 High uncertainty and/or extreme weather events on the first of each month can on rare occasions make </br>